JohnGaltJD/Solo-Olympus/HOSTING.md

    - This code will be used to identify your family's data in Firebase
    - Share this code with family members so they can access the same data

+### Cross-Device Synchronization

+The app includes features to ensure consistent data across all family devices:

+1. **Automatic Synchronization**
+   - Changes made on one device automatically sync to Firebase
+   - Other devices receive these updates in real-time when connected
+   - No manual setup required beyond entering the same family code

+2. **Force Cloud Sync Feature**
+   - Found in the Settings tab (Parent/Zeus view)
+   - Use this if different devices show inconsistent data
+   - This button forces the current device to pull the latest data from Firebase
+   - All family members should use the same family code for this to work

+3. **Best Practices for Multi-Device Usage**
+   - Always wait a few seconds after making changes before checking other devices
+   - Ensure all devices have a stable internet connection
+   - If data appears inconsistent, use the Force Cloud Sync button
+   - Only one family member should make changes at a time when possible

+### Troubleshooting Synchronization Issues

+If family members report seeing different data across devices:

+1. **First Steps**
+   - Verify all devices are using the same family code
+   - Check internet connectivity on all devices
+   - Wait a few minutes for automatic synchronization

+2. **Using Force Cloud Sync**
+   - Log in as Zeus (parent) on the device with issues
+   - Go to the Settings tab
+   - Under Account Management, click "Force Cloud Sync"
+   - This will pull the latest data from Firebase to that device

+3. **Common Issues and Solutions**
+   - **Issue**: New transactions don't appear on other devices **Solution**: Use Force Cloud Sync, or wait a few minutes for auto-sync

+   - **Issue**: Balance amounts differ across devices **Solution**: Use Force Cloud Sync on all devices to ensure consistency

+   - **Issue**: Changes made offline not appearing **Solution**: Connect to the internet and use Force Cloud Sync

+   - **Issue**: Synchronization conflicts **Solution**: The most recently saved data usually takes precedence; use Force Cloud Sync to resolve

 ### Security Considerations

 1. Since the application now uses cloud storage, consider the following: